kek91/php-contact-form/README.md

 ## Changelog
+14.07.2014 v1.1.1
+- Bug fix for CAPTCHA, forgot to transform input to lower case.
+This is now fixed with strtolower()

 13.07.2014 v1.1.0
 - Forgot to output the "telephone" field in the email
 - Name is now also outputted in the email